Inference and Conclusions Checkpoint

 Show solution

-- Checkpoint Review: First identify exactly what the question is asking: Power is the probability of:
+- Checkpoint Review: First identify exactly what the question is asking: Which interpretation overstates what an interval says?

 - Verify the selected choice by checking that it satisfies the original prompt and that the other choices fail the same test.

-4. Review case D: A correct statistical conclusion should include:
+4. Review case D: Which conclusion overstates an interval estimate?

 Show solution

-- Checkpoint Review: First identify exactly what the question is asking: A correct statistical conclusion should include:
+- Checkpoint Review: First identify exactly what the question is asking: Which conclusion overstates an interval estimate?

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.